MohOsman/block-gen/README.md

 The application uses a `BlockService` to handle blockchain-related operations.
 The `BlockService` is injected into the router class via constructor-based dependency injection.
 The `BlockService` encapsulates the logic for creating blocks, computing cryptographic hashes, and managing the blockchain.

-## HexUtils

-The application includes a utility class named `HexUtils`, which provides methods to convert byte arrays to hexadecimal strings and vice versa.
-This utility is used to convert cryptographic hash values between their byte representation and human-readable hexadecimal format.

 ## Dependencies